dmauser/opnazure/README.md

 5) It creates a NSG named OPN-NSG which allows incoming SSH and HTTPS.
 Same NSG is associated to both Subnets.

 ## Design
-Here a visual representation of this design:
+Here is a visual representation of this design:

 ![opnsense design](./images/OPN-SenseProject.png)